Home Export Guide Top 50 Export Products from India and Their Destination Countries

 3. Pharmaceuticals

-• Major Destinations: US, UK, Netherlands, South Africa, and Brazil
+• Major Destinations: France, UK, Netherlands, South Africa, and Brazil

 • Manufacturing States: Maharashtra (Mumbai, Pune), Gujarat (Ahmedabad), and Telangana (Hyderabad)